locustio/locust/docs/quickstart.rst

     wait_time = between(5, 9)

 Our class defines a ``wait_time`` function that will make the simulated users wait between 5 and 9 seconds after each task is executed.
-For more info see :ref:`the-wait-time-attribute`.
+For more info see :ref:`wait-time`.

 Start Locust
 ============